 Princeton University's Center for Jewish Life (CJL) dining staff is proud to serve the finest and freshest foods under Orthodox Union (OU) supervision.

-To view daily menus or for more information about dining, visit Princeton University Dining Services.
+To view daily menus, visit Princeton University Campus Dining.

 - Monday, Wednesday, Friday and Saturday are typically meat days